Andrés Manuel López Obrador facts for kids

 In terms of states won, López Obrador won in a landslide, carrying 31 out of 32 of the country's states.

-Presidency (2018–present)
+Presidency (2018–2024)

 In his first year, López Obrador's approval ratings were high, approximately the same as previous administrations at the same point in their terms.
-Despite that, there has appeared to be little progress on issues on which he campaigned, which critics pointed out.
+Despite that, there appeared to be little progress on issues on which he campaigned, which critics pointed out.
 The Economist criticized his first year as lacking in statecraft and abundant in theatrical gestures.
 In August 2019, Bloomberg News did an extended interview with López Obrador.
 The China Global Television Network did a short special assessment of López Obrador's first year in office.

 He argues his presidency is the "Fourth Transformation" in Mexican history, with the first three being the Mexican War of Independence (1810–1821), the War of the Reform (1857–1861), and the Mexican Revolution (1910–1920).
 He invokes imagery likening his presidency to the work of Jesus Christ, with concern for the less fortunate being a top priority under López Obrador.
-Direct communication with the electorate has become a key feature of his presidency.
+Direct communication with the electorate became a key feature of his presidency.
 He holds daily briefings (mañaneras) broadcast on state media.

 López Obrador stated that citizen forums, consultations, and referendums would be a key part of his decision-making process.
 Such consultations have been held on major infrastructure projects such as constructing a new airport, an oil refinery, an electric plant, and the Mayan Train.
 Other consultations have been held on various social issues, and more are planned for the future.